2024-01-11 14:36:33

 The lithium battery is causing environmental damage in specific areas of the world.
 (Illustrative image Infobae)

-Microsoft unveiled a discovery that could change the battery industry.
+Microsoft unveiled a discovery that might change the battery industry.
 In collaboration with the US Department of Energy’s Pacific Northwest National Laboratory (PNNL), the company used artificial intelligence to develop a new material that promises to reduce dependence on lithium in batteries.

 This component is present in most current devices, although it is a limited resource that is currently only being produced by countries such as Australia, Chile, China and Argentina.
 Additionally, its use in batteries has been linked to environmental and safety concerns.